Skip to main content

 And yes, there are cases where meds do suppress the symptoms of depression.
 But this isn't the same as getting to the root cause of depression.

-But according to a Swiss study involving over 15,000 patients the most effective psychotherapy treatment options are Cognitive Behavioral Therapy, Problem Solving Therapy and Interpersonal Therapy.
+However according to a Swiss study involving over 15,000 patients the most effective psychotherapy treatment options are Cognitive Behavioral Therapy, Problem Solving Therapy, and Interpersonal Therapy.

 If meds make you a bit skittish consider combining natural, drug-free remedies for depression along with psychotherapy.